forem/forem/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.

-Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
+Like many open-source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
 By submitting code to the DEV project, you are granting us a right to use that code under the terms of the CLA.

 Our version of the CLA was adapted from the Microsoft Contributor License Agreement, which they generously made available to the public domain under Creative Commons CC0 1.0 Universal.